Our Services

 Helpful Resources

-Duloxetine raises serotonin and norepinephrine throughout the body, so side effects can include nausea, dry mouth, dizziness, sleep changes, sweating, constipation, and sexual issues, with many improving in 1 to 3 weeks; less common but serious risks include high blood pressure, liver problems, bleeding, serotonin syndrome, or suicidal thoughts.
+Most common side effects improve within 1 to 3 weeks.
+However, less common but serious risks include high blood pressure, liver problems, abnormal bleeding, serotonin syndrome, and suicidal thoughts.

 Duloxetine is a commonly prescribed medication used to treat major depressive disorder, generalized anxiety disorder, fibromyalgia, chronic musculoskeletal pain, and diabetic nerve pain.
 It belongs to a class of medications called SNRIs (serotonin-norepinephrine reuptake inhibitors).